juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 ## Unit 1.
 Focus on Process (an overview of the research process)

-**Analyze The Audience** Who are your most important readers?
+**Analyse The Audience** Who are your most important readers?
 What are their personal characteristics, their attitudes toward your subject, and their motivations for reading?
 If you are writing to an expert audience that might be skeptical about your message, you need to do a lot of research to get that the evidence for a convincing argument.

-**Analyze Your Purpose** Why are you writing?
+**Analyse Your Purpose** Why are you writing?
 Understanding your purpose helps you understand the types of information the readers will expect.
 Think in terms of what you want your readers to know or believe or do after they finish reading your document.

-**Analyze The Subject** What do you already know about your subject?
+**Analyse The Subject** What do you already know about your subject?
 What do you still need to find out?
 Using techniques such as pre-writing and brainstorming you can determine these aspects of the subject you need to investigate.